 Final Fantasy 7 Remake Story – What’s it about?

 The narrative, characters and locations from Final Fantasy 7 are instantly iconic, propelled into the zeitgeist of any gamer growing up in the 1990s.
-With that being said, Square Enix are under a lot of pressure to deliver an experience that feels both faithful and unique to the source material.
+With that being said, Square Enix is under a lot of pressure to deliver an experience that feels both faithful and unique to the source material.

 Final Fantasy 7 Remake is intended as a direct retelling of the 1997 original, albeit with a few caveats to accommodate modern generation standards.
 It is still unclear whether or not all the locations and characters from the original game will make an appearance.
 Specific plot elements are also expected to be altered in some way to be more relatable for modern gamers.